 - Run a marathon – see #4

 - Attempt Natural childbirth.
-Not that I’m planning on having any more children, but if I was to have a fluke pregnancy, you can bet that when I go into labor I’m gonna say, “yes” to everything they offer me.
+Not that I’m planning on having any more children, but if I was to have a fluke pregnancy, you can bet that when I go into labor I’m gonna say, “yes” to everything the hospital offers me.
 I take back #7….
 I will gladly do drugs if I am in the process of giving birth & they are offered to me by my doctor.
-Yes please.
+Yes, please.

 Sorry if you are disappointed in me.
-Sorry if you like stilettos, tattoos and
+Sorry if you like stilettos or tattoos.

 I met a nice lady.
 She lives on a farm.
 She raises chickens.
 She is getting pigs.

 I naturally put 2 and 2 together and assumed that her pigs were food.
 After all, this is why God made pigs, right?

 Well…. no… I learned pretty quickly (and abruptly) that her pigs are not food.

 She responded to my assumption that she was bringing home a litter of piggies so she could eat bacon with shock and horror.